Transparency is here. Now, it’s time for the next step: accessibility.

 Inclusive government also means removing barriers to involvement for anyone who wants to participate.
 It’s about making it easy.
 I’ve championed this as a Council member by getting public comment added to the beginning of the agenda, as well as the end, so people can give input before a decision is made.

 Another example is remote public comment.
-During the pandemic, members of the public have been able to log onto virtual Council meetings and speak at public comment via Zoom or phone.
+During the pandemic shutdowns, members of the public were able to log onto virtual Council meetings and speak at public comment via Zoom or phone.

-That’s one “new normal” that I’d like to continue even after the pandemic is done.
-That way, we can be inclusive of people who can’t realistically show up for meetings.
+That’s one “new normal” that I’d like to continue.
+That way, we can be inclusive of people who can’t realistically show up for in-person meetings.

 Think people with health or mobility issues.
 Those who lack transportation.
 Or parents for whom 7pm is time to put the kids to bed — not time to drag the kids to a Council meeting or spend money on a sitter so they can go talk for 3 minutes about the speeding on their street.